byVirrox/portfolio_SET09102_Peter_Stibitz/week12_project.md

 Then we Act and execute the methods we would like to test.

 And at the end we check whether that was our inteded behaviour.
+We assert.
 In this case we first check whether a result had been returned and than if we got in our case the expected two Resources inside of a List.

+In some cases we need a teardown meaning we clean the traces of our test not to influence the results of any other test.

 ## Review of my Code